Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

 * TS Data JSON - Used for deserializing JSON responses

 ### Packages Under Review
 * Async Storage - Key/Value storage system for React Native.
 Being used for app specific data.
-Stores data right in app “local storage”.  ⚠️ This package is deprecated - should be removed with another localstorage library.
+Stores data right in app “local storage”.  ⚠️ This package is deprecated - planning replacement with another localstorage library.
 * MaskedView - ⚠️ Shows an opaque view that is hidden from the user but still rendered.
 * NodeFetch - ⚠️ Core functionality for retrieving data.
-Remove and see if the app fails without.
+Reviewing requirement.
-* React Native Gesture Handling - ⚠️ May not be used - only used in a jest config.
-May be removed.
+* React Native Gesture Handling - ⚠️ Only used in a jest config.
+Currently Reviewing.
 * Reanimated Bottom Sheet - ⚠️ Currently Under Review
 * Regression - ⚠️ Currently Under Review